 Cobra Ultralight Trolley Bag Review

-Two large side pockets for apparel, two waterproof fleece-lined valuables pockets, two exterior water bottle holders as well as a detachable ball pocket at the front allow you to carry everything you need, doubled.
+To start, it features two large side pockets for apparel, two waterproof fleece-lined valuables pockets, two exterior water bottle holders, as well as a detachable ball pocket at the front, this allows you to carry everything you need, doubled.

 According to Cobra, the cooler pocket can hold twelve 12oz cans and - although we didn't try this out ourselves - we trust the cooler pocket really is that large.